ppant/ppant.github.io/_posts/2023-09-17-bison_ultra_2023_race_report.md

 This was a brief overview of our Bision trip ultra run.
 I hope to revisit it in 2024.

-Feel free to write in at [pp@pradeeppant.com](mailto:pp@pradeeppant.com) or comment here in case you wish to share your own experiences or need more info or advice.
+Feel free to write in at [pp@pradeeppant.com](mailto:pp@pradeeppant.com) or comment here in case you wish to share your own experiences or need more info.